Why Your Air Conditioning System Smells Bad The First Time That You Use It Each Year

-Each spring we get a number of calls from customers asking us why their central air conditioning systems smell bad the first time that they turn it on.
+Each spring we get a number of calls from customers asking us why their air conditioner smells bad the first time that they turn it on.

-A smelly first use of your home’s a/c is common, and HVAC technicians refer to this early season smell as ‘Dirty Sock Syndrome’.
+A smelly first use of your home’s AC is common, and HVAC technicians sometimes refer to this early season air conditioner smell as ‘Dirty Sock Syndrome’.

-During the months that your a/c sits dormant, dirt, dust and debris build up on its coils and filter.
-Over time, this buildup turns into mold and mildew, and that mold and mildew creates the ‘dirty sock’ smell that spreads throughout your home when the air conditioner is turned on for the first time.
+During the winter months when your AC sits dormant, dirt, dust, and debris build up on its coils and filter.
+Over time, this buildup turns into mold and mildew, and that mold and mildew creates the musty smell that spreads throughout your home when the air conditioner is turned on for the first time.
 The smell isn’t the only thing that is being spread throughout your home – the mold spores travel with it.

-There are a couple of steps to prevent ‘dirty sock syndrome’ from effecting your home this spring.
+There are a couple of steps to prevent “dirty sock syndrome” from affecting your home this spring.

-Change your a/c system’s filter.
-It has most likely been collecting dirt and debris since its last use late last summer.
-A new and clean filter will eliminate the smell from the mold and mildew that has grown on last year’s filter and will also provide your home with cleaner air…all while keeping your air conditioner running more efficiently.
+Your air conditioner has likely been collecting dirt and debris since its last use.
+A new and clean AC filter will eliminate the smell from the mold and mildew that has grown on last year’s filter and will also provide your home with cleaner air…all while keeping your air conditioner running more efficiently.

-Call us to book your annual maintenance before you turn on your home’s air conditioning unit for the first time.
-We’ll eliminate the ‘Dirty Sock Syndrome’ smell while prepping it for a season of efficient service!
+Call us in New Jersey to book your annual maintenance before you turn on your home’s air conditioning unit for the first time.
+We’ll eliminate the musty air conditioner smell while prepping it for a season of efficient service!